-Fair Value of Financial Instruments-The carrying amount of cash and cash equivalents, trade and other receivables and accounts payables approximates fair value because of the short maturity of those instruments.
+Fair Value of Financial Instruments-The carrying amount of cash and cash equivalents, trade and other receivables, and accounts payables and other current liabilities approximates fair value because of the short maturity of those instruments.
 These estimated fair values may not be representative of actual values of the financial instruments that could have been realized as of year-end or that will be realized in the future.